 Although that wasn’t enough, I accidentally started one more blog and failed to find time to work on it and closed it in just 4 months.
 Seldom we need to make some quick decision, that’s what I did 🙂

 2) How did you get introduced to blogging?
 Any story behind starting your first blog?

 Haha, yeah there is a small story behind it.

 Santanu, I haven’t had any idea about blogging at all.
 I didn’t know this world even exist.

 But, my work consists of a lot of techie stuff, I used to do a lot of RND at that time.
-And during that researches, one fine day I landed to a blog called labnol.org.
+And during that researches, one fine day I landed on a blog called labnol.org.
 I loved it.

 I generally read a lot of stuff online and offline.
 By the way, this habit was not there while schooling.
-I was always thinking to share the technology stuff with the world and realized writing blogs could be the best way, and I started QuestionCage.com without any hesitation in mind.
+I was always thinking to share the technical stuff with the world and realized writing blogs could be the best way, and I started QuestionCage.com without any hesitation in mind.

 Thinking for that domain name wasn’t too complicated for me.
-I wanted to answer the technology related questions so the name stuck into the mind and I registered it quickly.
+I wanted to answer the technology-related questions so the name stuck into the mind and I registered it quickly.
 I still love it, as it brings up that uniqueness and easier to remember as well.

 Although, there are many domain name generators to take help from, which would suggest the perfect domain name for your blog according to your keywords.
 But, if you need a branded blog name, listen to your instinct which comes first in the mind.

-Tip for choosing domain name:
+Tip for choosing a domain name: